Duality, extreme points and hulls for noncommutative partial convexity: Extreme points of Gamma -convex sets

 Adapting Agler's notion of an extremal element of a family of operators \cite{Ag} yields the following definition.
 A point $X\in K_n$ is an \df{\agler extreme point} of $\bm K,$ if $Y\in K_m$ and $V:\cH_n\to \cH_m$ is an isometry such that $X=V^* YV,$ then the range of $V$ reduces $Y.$ Let $\ext^A(\bm K)$ denote the \agler extreme points of $\bm K.$ By Lemma~\ref{lema:red}, $\ext(\bm K)\subseteq\ext^A(\bm K).$ Theorem~\ref{th: nckm} says that the SOT-closed \df{fully free hull} of the free extreme points of a \bdcpt operator convex set $\bm K$ is a boundary for $\bm K.$

 \begin{proposition} If $\bm B$ is a boundary of {a bounded SOT-closed} operator convex set $\bm K,$ then $\ext^A(\bm K) \subseteq \bm B.$ In particular, $\ext(\bm K) \subseteq \bm B.$

-The SOT-closed fully free hull of $\ext(\bm K)$ is a boundary that is contained in every other boundary of $\bm K;$ that is, the Agler boundary for $\bm K$ that is a boundary that is contained in all other boundaries. \end{proposition}
+The SOT-closed fully free hull of $\ext(\bm K)$ is a boundary that is contained in every other boundary of $\bm K;$ {\CCBB {i.e.}}, the Agler boundary for $\bm K$ is a boundary that is contained in all other boundaries. \end{proposition}